The Son of God Is Lord over All

 Immediately I was in the Spirit; and behold, a throne set in heaven, and One sat on the throne.
 3 And He who sat there was like a jasper and a sardius stone in appearance; and there was a rainbow around the throne, in appearance like an emerald.
 4 Around the throne were twenty-four thrones, and on the thrones I saw twenty-four elders sitting, clothed in white robes; and they had crowns of gold on their heads.
 5 And from the throne proceeded lightnings, thunderings, and voices.
 Seven lamps of fire were burning before the throne, which are the seven Spirits of God.
 6 Before the throne there was a sea of glass, like crystal.
 And in the midst of the throne, and around the throne, were four living creatures full of eyes in front and in back.
 Revelation 4:2–6 (NKJV)

-If you are like me, I tended not to pay great attention to these verses before coming to believe in a literal firmament because they seemed so otherworldly and loaded with almost unfathomable symbolism.
+If you are like me, I tended not to try to understand the exact meaning of these verses before coming to believe in a literal firmament because they seemed so otherworldly and loaded with unfathomable symbolism.

 Once I started taking the existence of the firmament seriously, however, I began to see that these verses describe a heavenly reality.